Some posts contain compensated links. Please read this disclaimer for more info.

 Georgia is a wild, wild country filled with some of the most generous people you will ever meet.
 Although it may be hard to communicate with most people, their smiles prevail.

 With its diversification of Caucasus mountains, its unselfish Black Sea coast, astonishingly eclectic culture, and a vibe to it which screams hipster-backpacker, Georgia is the perfect country to take a weekend road trip.
+There are so many beautiful places to visit in Georgia and things to see and do in Georgia, you could spend weeks traveling around this underrated country.

 If you have any questions concerning Georgia or the Balkans, do not hesitate to reach out and we will see if we can help.